finerona/New-Api-Project/README.md

+Objective :
-Objective : To perform an in-depth exploratory data analysis of a company's data using python libraries pandas and request https://www.reddit.com/r/Wallstreetbets/top.json?limit=10&t=year
+To perform an in-depth exploratory data analysis of a company's data using python libraries pandas and request API LINK: https://www.reddit.com/r/Wallstreetbets/top.json?limit=10&t=year
 Task:
 We imported all python libraries